 -

-Damballah (Loa of creation and purity): his vévé is characterized by wavy lines that mimic the shape of a serpent.
+Damballah (Loa of creation and purity): his vévé is characterized by wavy lines that imitate the shape of a serpent.

 -

-Ayizan (Loa of markets and sanctuaries): his vévé often consists of motifs resembling palm leaves or market structures.
+Ayizan (Loa of markets and sanctuaries): her vévé is often composed of motifs resembling palm leaves or market structures.

 -

-Papa Ghede (another Loa of death, close to Baron Samedi, but with a more comical and approachable aspect): his vévé may include playful or macabre motifs.
+Papa Ghede (another Loa of death, close to Baron Samedi, but with a more comic and approachable aspect): his vévé may include playful or macabre motifs.

 -

-Ezili Dantor (protector of women and children): her vévé is often represented by a heart pierced by a sword or surrounded by flames.
+Ezili Dantor (protectress of women and children): her vévé is often represented by a heart pierced by a sword or surrounded by flames.

 -

-Simbi (Loa of water springs and magic): his vévé incorporates motifs that evoke water, such as ripples or spirals.
+Simbi (Loa of springs and magic): his vévé incorporates motifs evoking water, such as ripples or spirals.

 -

-Agwe (Loa of the sea): his vévé may include elements like anchors or waves, symbolizing his marine domain.
+Agwe (Loa of the sea): his vévé may include elements such as anchors or waves, symbolizing his maritime domain.

 -

-Loko (The Loa of wood and healers): his vévé is usually adorned with leaves or branches, representing the forest.
+Loko (the Loa of trees and healers): his vévé is generally adorned with leaves or branches, representing the forest.

 -

-Marassa (the divine twins, representing duality): their vévé often consists of two intertwined figures or symbols.
+Marassa (the divine twins, representing duality): their vévé is often composed of two intertwined figures or symbols.

-It is very common to wear a talisman depicting the vévé of the Loa with whom one feels closest.
+It is therefore very common to wear a talisman depicting the vévé of the Loa one feels closest to.

 Colors

-Colors are of vital importance in Voodoo, each Loa having colors associated with them that are used for clothing, offerings, and altar decoration.
+Colors are vitally important in Vodou, with each Loa having colors associated with it that are used for clothing, offerings, and altar decorations.
 For example, red is often associated with Ogou, the Loa of iron and war, while blue and white are linked to Damballah, the serpent Loa of peace and creation.

 Animals